Macao University of Tourism: EST (Tourism College)

 Besides accepting local and international students, it also receives exchange students for a one-semester study.

 ETIH (Tourism and Hotel School)

 Tourism and Hotel School was initially established in 1982 and reported to the Macao Government Tourist Office.
 The school started with a small teaching body of 7 and offered 2 courses, namely, Reception and Housekeeping, at its temporary premises located next to the Pousada de Mong-Há.
 In the following years, more courses were added to the list such as culinary, languages and tour guiding.

 In 1993, as a strategy to support tourism development, Macao government decided to create a higher education institute which would focus only on tourism education and training.
 A committee was established to carry out its preparation works, and 2 years later, in 1995, the Institute for Tourism Studies was born.
 At the same time, Tourism and Hotel School was integrated to the institute.

 Campus

-The Campus of IFTM can be divided into the main campus and the Taipa campus.
+The Campus of UTM can be divided into the Mong-Há campus and the Taipa campus.